dataset-sh/slambda/doc-site/docs/api.md

     * For unary function, the `input` field should be `string`.
 If `allow_no_arg` is `True`, it can also be `None`.
     * For keyword function, the `input` field should be `dict`.
 If `allow_no_arg` is `True`, it can also be `None`.

-    If input is a dict, all value in input.values() must be able to render as a string with f-string i.e. `f"{value}"`
+    If input is a dict, all value in input.values() must be able to render as a string with f-string i.e. `f"{value}"`.

     Args:
         input: `None`, a `str` value, or a `dict` object.